memorecks/midibot/README.md

 The function 'recieve_message' will take a command string, and if valid, send the relevant MIDI message.
 It will also return a string with relevant information to pass back to the user.

-Commands and Track Names are defined in the .ini files within /settings
+Commands and Track Names are defined in the .ini files within /settings - this is where you define your MIDI mappings for CCs and tracks.

 Pre-defined Commands: